 At McDowell Orthopedics & Podiatry Group, we’re committed to continually advancing in the level of care and comfort we offer our patients.
 For this reason, we are pleased to expand beyond podiatric care and provide orthopedic services so you and your loved ones can stay healthy and on the move.

-No matter if you’ve sustained a sports-related injury, have developed an arthritic condition, or are in need of joint replacement – we are ready to help you overcome the problem and get back to your life!
+No matter if you’ve sustained a sports-related injury, have developed an arthritic condition, or are in need of joint replacement – we are ready to help you overcome the problem and get back to your life.

 Our team has been able to treat many patients by using advanced tools and techniques, and we would love the opportunity to do the same for you!

-To put it simply, orthopedic doctors specialize in the diagnosis, treatment, rehabilitation, and prevention of musculoskeletal conditions and injuries – those which relate to the bones, muscles, cartilage, ligaments, tendons, other connective tissues, and joints found throughout your body.
+Simply put, orthopedic doctors specialize in the diagnosis, treatment, rehabilitation, and prevention of musculoskeletal conditions and injuries – those which relate to the bones, muscles, cartilage, ligaments, tendons, other connective tissues, and joints found throughout your body.

 If you have pain, difficulty, or other issues with joints or the aforementioned tissues, you may benefit from seeing an orthopedic specialist – like our own Dr. Scott Fujii.